The Evolution of Columbus Day

-Columbus Day took a while to be formally celebrated.
-The first Columbus Day celebration took place when New York's Columbian Order organization, or Tammany Hall, hosted a special event.
+It took us a long time to formally celebrate Columbus Day.
+The first Columbus Day celebration took place when New York's Columbian Order organization (Society of St. Tammany) hosted a special event.
 This event was held to honor the 300th anniversary of Columbus' arrival in the Americas.
 From that time forward, annual events were held throughout the country by Catholic and Italian communities to honor Columbus.

 President Franklin D. Roosevelt Proclaims Columbus Day a National Holiday (1937)